ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/Proxmox_arc_DSM.md

 # SECTION 1: Configuring and Launching the Proxmox VM running DSM 7

-The following steps guide you through the configuration process:
+Follow these steps to configure the setup:

-1. **Import the .vmdk file**: Use the Proxmox web GUI to import the `.vmdk` file to your Proxmox host.
+1. **Import the .vmdk file**: Use the Proxmox web GUI to move the `.vmdk` file to your Proxmox host.

-2. **Convert the VMDK to a QCOW2 image**: Proxmox uses a different VM image format called QCOW2.
-With `qemu-img` to convert the VMDK to a QCOW2 image using this command:
+2. **Convert the VMDK to a QCOW2 image**: Proxmox uses a different VM image format (QCOW2).
+Use `qemu-img` to perform this conversion:

 ```bash
 qemu-img convert -f vmdk -O qcow2 /path_to/arc-dyn.vmdk /destination_path/arc-dyn.qcow2
 ```

-3. **Create a New VM**: Open Proxmox and navigate to the create VM button.
+3. **Create a New VM and add another drive**: Launch Proxmox and click on the create VM button.
+During the VM creation, make sure to add an additional drive which will be used for the DSM OS installation.

-4. **Select "Do not use any media"**: While creating the VM, go into the 'OS' tab and select "Do not use any media".
+4. **Select "Do not use any media"**: Click the 'OS' tab during VM creation and choose "Do not use any media".

-5. **Delete the SCSI0 Disk**: Navigate to the 'Disks' tab and delete the existing SCSI0 disk.
+5. **Remove the SCSI0 Disk**: Click the 'Disks' tab and erase the existing SCSI0 disk.

-6. **Attach the Converted Drive**: Within the 'Disks' tab, attach the  `.qcow2` image from the conversion step as a new SATA drive.
+6. **Link the Converted Drive**: In the 'Disks' tab, link the  `.qcow2` image from the earlier conversion step as a new SATA drive.

-7. **Change Boot Order**: Go to the 'Options' menu, select 'Boot Order' and Edit.
-Uncheck all options except SATA0 and confirm with 'OK'.
+7. **Modify the Boot Order**: Press the 'Options' button, click 'Boot Order' and Edit.
+Disable all options except SATA0 and validate with 'OK'.

-8. **Power on the VM**: Boot the newly created VM.
+8. **Initiate the VM**: Launch the newly created VM.

-# SECTION 2: Configuring Arc Loader
+# SECTION 2: Configuring Arc Loader and Connecting Storage Drives

-Ensure Arc Loader works optimally with the following steps:
+Proceed with the following to optimize Arc Loader:

-1. **Set Up Arc's Drive Mapper**: Configure the drive mapper settings of Arc to either "auto" or "active".
-This adjustment is crucial to ensuring the Arc Loader works efficiently during the DSM 7 installation process.
+1. **Set Up Arc's Drive Mapper**: Set drive mapper settings of Arc to either "auto" or "active".
+This adjustment ensures that the Arc Loader operates optimally during the DSM 7 installation.

+2. **Add your NAS storage drives and/or HBA/DAS**: Now you can connect your NAS storage drives or any other Hardware Based RAID/Host Bus Adapter (HBA/DAS) systems.
+After connecting these, run the Arc mapper again for optimal setup configuration.

-2. **Choose a Model Number**: Refer to the Arc guide and pick a model that supports Arc.
-For the aesthetic of a rack-mounted DAS, I have chosen the RS4021xs+.
-Be sure to select a model that aligns with the number of threads and need for NVMe and other accelerators you require.
-You can refer to this list for the information: [Arc: Model List for Arc](https://github.com/AuxXxilium/AuxXxilium/wiki/Arc:-Model-List-for-Arc)
+3. **Choose a Model Number**: Refer to the Arc guide and select a model compatible with Arc.
+For a rack-mounted DAS aesthetic, I picked the RS4021xs+.
+Ensure your selection aligns with your requirement for NVMe and other accelerators based on the number of threads.
+Find more information in this list: [Arc: Model List for Arc](https://github.com/AuxXxilium/AuxXxilium/wiki/Arc:-Model-List-for-Arc)

-3. **Opt for Autogenerated MAC and Serial Number**: For this guide, I decided to use the auto-generate feature for my MAC and Serial Number.
+4. **Use Autogenerated MAC and Serial Number**: In this guide, we opted for the auto-generate function for the MAC and Serial Number.

-4. **Begin DSM 7 Installation**: Move onto installing DSM 7 using Arc.
+5. **Start DSM 7 Installation**: Proceed with installing DSM 7 using Arc.

 # SECTION 3: Migration from DSM 6 to DSM 7

-Follow this sequence to migrate from DSM 6 to DSM 7:
+Transition from DSM 6 to DSM 7 using these steps:

-1. **Shutdown the DSM 6 VM**: Halt the DSM 6 VM to avoid conflicts with the DSM 7 instance.
+1. **Shutdown the DSM 6 VM**: Halt the DSM 6 VM to prevent conflicts with the DSM 7 instance.

-2. **Transfer PCIe passthrough**: Move the host bus adapter's PCIe passthrough from the DSM 6 to your freshly installed DSM 7 VM.
+2. **Move PCIe passthrough**: Transfer the host bus adapter's PCIe passthrough from DSM 6 to your newly installed DSM 7 VM.

-3. **Boot the DSM 7 VM to Arc**: Now, reboot the DSM 7 VM and boot it using the Arc loader.
+3. **Reboot the DSM 7 VM using Arc**: Restart the DSM 7 VM and boot it with the Arc loader.

-4. **Adjust Arc's drive mapper**: Swap Arc's drive mapper setting to "active" ensuring the correct mapping of your drive paths.
+4. **Alter Arc's drive mapper**: Change Arc's drive mapper setting to "active" to ensure your drive paths are mapped correctly.

-5. **Boot DSM 7**: After configuring your setup, launch DSM 7 and verify its functionality.
+5. **Launch DSM 7**: Once you have configured your setup, boot DSM 7 and verify it operates as intended.

-6. **Restore your storage pools**: Finally, safety restore your storage structures and saved datasets for the newly installed system to access all the previous data as per your setup requirements.
+6. **Retrieve your storage pools**: Finally, safely restore your saved datasets and storage structures so the new system can access all the previous data as per your setup requirements.

----

-In case of any issues, feel free to raise a ticket on this repository.
-We value your feedback and will update the guide as required.

 ---
 Xpenology